Skip to content

 Mindfulness

-Definition: The practice of purposeful, non-judgmental awareness of the present moment.
+Definition: Purposeful, non-judgmental awareness of the present moment.

 Wikipedia: Mindfulness